websanco/liferay-learn/docs/dxp/7.x/en/site-building/displaying-content/using-display-page-templates/publishing-content-with-display-pages.md

 Follow these steps to display your content on a Display Page:

-1. Open the Product Menu and go to *Content & Data* &rarr;, open the site's menu, and select the type of content you want to configure a Display Page Template for: *Web Content*, *Blogs*, or *Documents and Media*.
+1. Open the Product Menu and go to *Content & Data* &rarr;, open the site's menu, and then select the type of content you want to configure a Display Page Template for: *Web Content*, *Blogs*, or *Documents and Media*.

 1. Open the Edit menu for an existing content or create a new piece of content.